CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 When client is about to publish a message, it will at least send three frames, 1) a `Basic.Publish` method frame to specify the method it will use, 2) a content header frame and 3) one or more body frames.

 When RabbitMQ receives the message, it will try to match the *exchange name* in the `Basic.Publish` method frame to verify if such an exchange actually exists.
-If the exchange doesn't exist, the mandatory flag is not set, this message is sliently dropped.
-RabbitMQ then evaluates the queue and routing keys, when such evaluation succeeds, it **enqueues the reference to the message instead of the actual message body**.
+If the exchange doesn't exist, the mandatory flag is not set, this message is silently dropped.
+RabbitMQ then evaluates the queue and routing keys, when such evaluation succeeds, it **enqueue the reference to the message instead of the actual message body**.
 The messages inside queue are stored in memory or disk depending on the **delivery-mode** property specified in content header frame.

 ```
     Client                         Server